 - Saket: This is a suburban area with many malls, restaurants, and cinemas.
 Some of the best hotels in Saket include Sheraton New Delhi Hotel, Country Inn & Suites by Radisson Delhi Saket, and Hotel Saket 27.

 These are just some of the best areas and hotels to stay in New Delhi for tourists, and there are many more options depending on your preferences and budget.

 Since Delhi is the cultural hub of India, music is an essential part of the lifestyle.
 Tourists can witness all kinds of music from traditional Sufi and Bollywood melodies to live Jazz and rock.
 A number of music shows with Sufi music and qawwalis are performed at famous monuments like the Red Fort and Humayun’s Tomb.
 At the same time, an increasing number of cafes and pubs host live bands every night that play the best of Western and Bollywood music and are mostly visited by foreigners on travel.

 In addition to this, Delhi also has several auditoriums that host live shows by classical artists and new promising singers daily to encourage rising talent.
 A number of rock concerts and performances by Bollywood singers are also held regularly.

-Best day trip from Delhi
+Best day trip

 A trip to Delhi is incomplete without a trip to the iconic Taj Mahal in Agra, which is one of Seven Wonders of the World.
-Agra is only a 3 to 4-hour road journey from Delhi and can be easily covered as a day trip.
+Agra is only a 3 to 4-hour road journey and can be easily covered as a day trip.
 Along with visiting the Taj Mahal, a trip to Agra can also include visiting the Fatehpur Sikri (fortress of Mughal King Akbar) and relishing the famous sweets of the town.

 Less popular facts about Delhi